Maritime cocaine smuggling: The Port of Rotterdam

 Being one of the largest ports in Europe, the Port of Rotterdam sees extraordinary amounts of smuggled cocaine.
 The high volume of shipments coming through, as well as the geographical location and access to the European market creates an appeal for cocaine smugglers.
-In 2019, more than 23 thousands kilograms of cocaine was seized at the Port of Rotterdam, a 28 percent increase from 2018.
+Here, a record total of 33,732 kilograms of cocaine was seized in 2019, almost doubling the previously set 2018 record amount of 19,000 kg.
 Fruit, especially bananas, a common Latin American export, is the most common method seen to smuggle cocaine into Europe.

 The Port of Rotterdam has a specialised team of divers whose purpose is to find smuggled drugs, the Dutch Customs Diving Team (CDT).
 The unique border policing is done under the water line as cocaine is not only smuggled onboard, but under vessels as well.

+Although international cooperation, port security and maritime surveillance have contributed to record cocaine seizures, recent assessments suggest that trafficking organisations continue to adapt rapidly to new enforcement measures.
+Europol has identified increasing diversification in maritime trafficking methods, including the use of fragmented shipping routes, at-sea transfers, semi-submersibles and sophisticated concealment techniques.
+As a result, responses to maritime cocaine smuggling increasingly focus not only on individual seizures but also on disrupting the logistical networks that enable criminal organisations to adapt their trafficking operations.

 Notable seizures

 Large seizures of cocaine are not only a success for local and national authorities in getting cocaine off the streets, but also prevent it from continuing the illegal supply chain to other countries.